Skip to content

 Why Every PTIN Holder Needs a Written Information Security Plan

-With more than 730,000 active PTIN holders on file with the IRS, tax professionals collectively hold some of the most sensitive personal and financial data in existence — Social Security numbers, income records, bank account details, and employer identification numbers.
-That concentration of high-value data makes the tax preparation field a primary target for identity thieves, ransomware operators, and business email compromise actors.
+With more than 730,000 active PTIN holders on file with the IRS, tax professionals collectively hold some of the most sensitive personal and financial data in existence: Social Security numbers, income records, bank account details, and Employer Identification Numbers (EINs).
+That concentration of high-value data makes tax preparation a primary target for identity thieves, ransomware operators, and business email compromise actors.

-Your PTIN WISP serves two functions simultaneously.
-First, it is documented evidence of compliance with federal law — your proof, if the IRS or FTC ever asks, that your practice takes data protection seriously.
+Your PTIN WISP serves two functions at once.
+First, it is documented evidence of compliance with federal law, your proof, if the IRS or FTC ever asks, that your practice takes data protection seriously.
 Second, it is an operational security document that guides your firm's response when a security incident occurs.

 This guide explains the exact legal basis for the PTIN WISP requirement, what your plan must contain under both IRS and FTC frameworks, the most common compliance failures tax preparers make, and how to build a WISP that holds up under regulatory scrutiny in 2026.